-Mustards are native to Asia Minor, but these days cultivated as one of the main commercial crop in Canada, India, China, and temperate climates of European region.
+Mustards are native to Asia Minor, but these days cultivated as one of the main commercial crop in Canada, India, China, and temperate climates of the European region.

 |Mustard seeds.
 Note for tiny round, white and brown seeds.
 (Photo : by wordridden)|

 Mustards are winter crops.
 The plant reaches about 4-5 feet in height and bears golden-yellow flowers.
-Its tiny, round seeds measuring about one mm in diameter are encased inside a fruit pod, in a similar fashion like green pea pod.
+They are tiny, round seeds measuring about one mm in diameter found encased inside a fruit pod.

 In general, three main varieties of mustard are grown worldwide for use.

 |Mustard plant in a farm field.
 Note for bright yellow flowers.
 (Photo by: itchys).|

 White mustard seeds (Sinapis alba or Brassica alba): The seeds are light straw-yellow and slightly larger than the other two varieties.
 White seeds exhibit mild pungency.

-Black mustards (Brassica nigra): The seeds are commonly seen in South Asia.
-The seeds are sharp and more pungent than other two varieties.
+Black mustards (Brassica nigra): The seeds commonly grow in South Asia.
+They are sharp and more pungent than the other two varieties.

 Brown mustards (Brassica juncea): The seeds are native to sub-Himalayan plains of Northern India.

 Generally perceived as health benefiting spice, mustard seeds are indeed very rich in phytonutrients, minerals, vitamins, and anti-oxidants.

 Being one of the chief oil seeds, mustards are indeed very high in calories; 100 g of seeds provide 508 calories.
 Nonetheless, the seeds are made of quality proteins, essential oils, vitamins, minerals, and dietary fiber.

 The seeds are high in essential oils as well as plant sterols.
-Some of important sterols include such as brassicasterol, campesterol, sitosterol, avenasterol and stigmasterol.
-Some of glucosinolate and fatty acids in the seeds include sinigrin, myrosin, erucic, eicosenoic, oleic, and palmitic acids.
+Some of the important sterols include such as brassicasterol, campesterol, sitosterol, avenasterol, and stigmasterol.
+Some of the glucosinolate and fatty acids in the seeds are sinigrin, myrosin, erucic, eicosanoic, oleic, and palmitic acids.

 Mustard seeds are an excellent source of essential B-complex vitamins such as folates, niacin, thiamin, riboflavin, pyridoxine (vitaminB-6), pantothenic acid.
 These vitamins are essential in the sense that body requires them from external sources to replenish.
 These B-complex groups of vitamins help in enzyme synthesis, nervous system function and regulating body metabolism.